minghai-jiang/biodiversity-app/public/markdown/tutorial.md

 <a id='metadata'></a>
 # Acquiring metadata

-Now we found what maps we have access to we can start looking at what data is available for these maps.
+Now we found the maps we have access to we can start looking at what data is available for these maps.
 To do this the Ellipsis API supports a couple of metadata requests.

 All responses to metadata requests are in JSON format.

-We already stored the map id of our map of interest in the variable map_id Let's see what timestamps are available for this map.
+We already stored the map id of our map of interest in the variable mapId for convenience.
+Let's see what timestamps are available for this map.

 #### metadata/timestamps